✓ Stage 3 Fine-tuned Models Released! (90% smaller than ImageSAM3)

 EfficientSAM3: Progressive Hierarchical Knowledge Distillation from SAM1, SAM2 & SAM3

-Chengxi Simon Zeng, Yuxuan Jiang, Aaron Zhang 路 Visual Information Lab, University of Bristol
+Chengxi Simon Zeng, Yuxuan Jiang, Gao Ge, Shuai Wang, Fan Aaron Zhang · Visual Information Lab, University of Bristol; MultiX lab, University of Amsterdam

 Why EfficientSAM3?